ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 * My peers: the other people managers in the area
 * My counterparts: product managers, marketing managers, tech leads, principals and so on

-In the context of my *first* team, I learned that I am representing no longer just myself, but my entire team, as an extension of myself.
-Within the team, I learned that I am no longer representing a single contributor, but the extension of the entire leadership function into the team.
-Once this re-framing of my role was clear my mind, I realised that my responsibility was now to align my team's capabilities with the goals of the organisation as a whole, to meet the company's most important objectives.
+In the context of my *first* team,  I was representing no longer just myself, but my entire team, as an extension of myself.
+To my direct reports, I no longer represented just myself, but the entire leadership function.
+I realised that my role was now to align my team with the goals of the organisation.
 My team was there to help us all achieve the vision set out by the company.
-It was *implicit* that I would utilise the full capabilities my available resources. *Of course* I should use whatever resources are available, as effectively as possible, to achieve company goals.
+It was *implicit* that I would fully engage my team in order to do this. *Of course* I should use whatever resources are available, as effectively as possible.
 This was not *in addition* to my work; this now *was* my work.

 ## Conclusion

 Earlier, when my manager raised the topic of delegation with me, he was trying to teach me something.
 From his point of view, he assigned me significant resources in order for me to do what needs to get done.
 My manager would not tell me how to use these resources.
 And neither will yours.
 It is literally our jobs as managers to best use our available resources.
 That's why delegation is a critical skill.
-My manager was trying to help me see this, so that I could learn and grow.
-I hope that I have helped you to see this, too.

 ### Take-aways